 Campus: Main Campus, 24 Balfour Road, Parnell, Auckland 1010, New Zealand

 Creative expression, which is the basis of arts therapy, can have a significant impact on the healing process.
 Creative therapists enjoy rewarding careers in a variety of therapeutic settings in mental health environments, prisons and the community.
 Working through art, they help people with trauma, addictions and psychological or emotional issues.

-The Master of Arts in Arts Therapy has been approved and accredited by the New Zealand Qualifications Authority (NZQA) under the provisions of the Education Act 1989.
+The PG Dip AT has been approved and accredited by the New Zealand Qualifications Authority (NZQA) under the provisions of the Education Act 1989.

 - Postgraduate Programme Manager, Pam Young Contact Us or

 - HoD Arts Therapy Programme, Amanda Levey Contact Us